Fratton Park: Description

 Fratton Park is built in a traditional English style with four separate stands of varied designs and sizes and arranged closely around the four sides of the football pitch.
-The pitch measures 115 x 73 yards, and is aligned from east to west, which is considered unusual in English football, as most other pitches are orientated north to south to maximise natural sunlight.
+The pitch measures 115 × 73 yards, and is aligned from east to west, which is considered unusual in English football, as most other pitches are orientated north to south to maximise natural sunlight.

-The stadium has a capacity for 20,899 supporters, although it has had a much larger maximum capacity for 58,000 supporters after the construction of the North Stand in 1935.
+The stadium has a capacity for 20,867 supporters, although it has had a much larger maximum capacity for 58,000 supporters after the construction of the North Stand in 1935.
 Fratton Park's record attendance is 51,385, reached in an FA Cup quarter-final match vs Derby County, on 26 February 1949, in which Portsmouth won 2–1.

 The four stands in Fratton Park are named The North Stand (north), The South Stand (south), The Milton End (east) and The Fratton End (west).
-Before the reconstruction of the 4,500 seat Fratton End in 1997, the previously unseated terraced stands of the old Fratton End, Lower North Terrace and Milton End were conjoined as one contiguous terrace for much of Fratton Park's twentieth century history.
+Before the reconstruction of the present Fratton End in 1997, the terraces of the two previous Fratton Ends, the Lower North Terrace and Milton End were conjoined as one continuous horseshoe-shaped terrace for much of Fratton Park's twentieth century history.

 Along the northern touchline of the pitch is the two-tier North Stand, the largest stand in Fratton Park.
 The North Stand (including Lower North Terrace) was rebuilt and reopened as a full standing stand on 7 September 1935, increasing Fratton Park's maximum capacity to 58,000 supporters.
 However, the stadium capacity was reduced to 52,000 for safety reasons after the Burnden Park disaster of 1946 and 4,226 seats were fitted to the upper North Stand terracing in 1951.
 The lower North Terrace was also fitted with seats in 1996.
 A new roof extension, supported by steel columns, was added from the front of the North Stand in 1997 and extended over the North Terrace (previously uncovered) to the pitch touchline.
 The North Stand turnstiles are accessed from Milton Lane.
 A gravel surfaced car park is a recent addition to the rear of the North Stand.
 The current 'Pompey Shop' merchandise shop and ticket office are located directly behind the North Stand car park in Anson Road.